gbonacini/sigenmax2870/README.md

 This software distribution also provide an experimentl GUI based client, writen using QT framework.
 It has to be considered experimental.
 A complete / full version will be published asap.
 You can find installers of alpha versions in 'gui' directory of this software distribution:
 * setup is the Ubuntu version installer;
-* setup.app is the macOs version installer (coming soon).
+* SignalGenerator.dmg is the macOs version installer (ARM, x86-64 coming soon).

 The installer are present in ./gui directory, in the specific directory related to the destination OS.